virginie-sankara/virginie-sankara/README.md

 #### 🤓 I geek about
 analyzing the influence of technologies on human behavior.

+#### 📱 Favorite app
+<a href="https://www.bemyeyes.com/">be my eyes</a>, a mobile platform that uses technology to connect people with visual disabilities with sighted volunteers who can help with day-to-day tasks.

 #### 🚀 Ambitions
 - create with inclusive mindset
 - build accessible features for web, mobile and VR/AR apps
 - consciously benefit from Ai #techforgood

 #### 🔭 I’m looking to collaborate on
-accessibility features, open-source and challenging projects.
+accessibility features and projects.

-#### 📱 Favorite app
-<a href="https://www.bemyeyes.com/">be my eyes</a>, a mobile platform that uses technology to connect people with visual disabilities with sighted volunteers who can help with day-to-day tasks.

 <!--
 **virginie-sankara/virginie-sankara** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.